raichu03/imdbScraping/README.md

-# redditScraping
+# vegetableData
-scraping of post by various users of reddit in r/Nepal
+daily price of varuous data and vegetables are collected